 Stephen is a strong local advocate and rugby fanatic who has served as the Member for Myall Lakes since 2011.

 As a former member of the Greater Taree City Council and as Chairman of the Tourism Board and President of the Forster Chamber of Commerce, Stephen’s desire to help the community is paramount.
-His time in hospitals, local court and government has given him a first grasp on the real issues the Myall Lakes faces and a deep understanding of his community.
+His time in hospitals, local courts and government has given him a first grasp on the real issues the Myall Lakes faces and a deep understanding of his community.

 Stephen founded the annual Prostate Cancer Awareness Family Fun Day and the Manning/Great Lakes Traffic Offenders Program which educates drivers referred from court to change their behaviour behind the wheel.
 Since the program’s inception there has been a significant decrease in repeat offenders within the local area.